-The red fern of Wilson Rawls' popular children's novel Where the Red Fern Grows does not exist.
-It is based on an Indian myth in which an angel plants a red fern between the bodies of two American Indian children who had frozen to death in a blizzard, making it a sacred location.
+The red fern of Wilson Rawls' popular children's novel "Where the Red Fern Grows" doesn't exist.
+It's based on an Indian myth in which an angel plants a red fern between the bodies of two American Indian children who had frozen to death in a blizzard, making it a sacred location.

-Japanese Painted Fern
+Japanese Painted Fern Plant

 The widely grown Japanese painted fern (Athyrium niponicum 'Pictum') is a showy fern with metallic silver-gray fronds touched with blue and red.
 It likes moist soil and part to full shade, showing its colors most vividly in cooler climates.
 You'll need to add 2 to 3 inches of compost in the spring.
 It will grow in U.S. Department of Agriculture plant hardiness zones 3 through 8, growing dormant in winter.
 It is a favorite of the Pacific Northwest.

 A tropical fern, mahogany fern (Didymochlaena truncatula, USDA zones 9 through 10) grows 2 to 3 feet high and 3 feet wide with new foliage that is a rich mahogany red turning to glossy green as it matures.
-The changes in frond color are similar to autumn fern, but it grows more upright.
+The changes in frond color are similar to the autumn fern, but it grows more upright.
 It likes evenly moist soil and shade.

 Lady fern (Athyrium filix-femina, USDA zones 3 through 9) grows 2 to 3 feet tall on greenish-yellow to red stems bearing light green fronds.
 They're a good choice for a garden of native plants, useful for filling space between trees and shrubs.
-They grow naturally in wet meadows, swamps, lake shores, marshes and forests.
+They grow naturally in wet meadows, swamps, lake shores, marshes, and forests.
 They thrive in the shade in moist, wet soil rich in humus.

-Eared Lady Fern
+Eared Lady Fern Plant